telefonicaid/fiware-orion/doc/manuals/devel/subscriptionCache.md

 The strategy used to update the subscription is as follows:

-1. Update the sub in DB based in `$set`/`$unset` MongoDB operators with the data extrated from the PATCH requests.
+1. Update the sub in DB based in `$set`/`$unset` MongoDB operators with the data extracted from the PATCH requests.
 2. Update cache sub based in the resulting document in MongoDB (`findAndModify` MongoDB operation is used in previous step to achieve, so we can update sub in DB and get the resulting document in the same atomical operation on the DB)